 After the court has approved the petition, a winding-up order is issued, forcing the company into compulsory liquidation.
 The entire company assets are then sold off in an auction to pay off the debts.

-In one of our previous articles, we mentioned that SSM (Companies Commission of Malaysia) has given several financial assistance to overcome the financial crisis due to lockdown happening during the COVID-19 pandemic.
+In one of our previous articles, we mentioned that SSM (Companies Commission of Malaysia) has given several financial assistance to overcome the financial crisis due to the lockdown happening during the COVID-19 pandemic.

 The latest update in winding up provisions 2020